martinpickering64/carolinegreson.com/content/gallery/pair-of-sheep.md

 type = "project"
 weight = 5
 [image]
-caption = ""
+caption = "A pair of sheep"
 focal_point = "Smart"
-name = ""
+name = "/uploads/chelsea-sheep-willow-sculpture.jpg"
 preview_only = false

 +++
 Two life-size sheep enjoying a spring day.
+Created for a commission for a Chelsea Flower Show Garden.